grntco/100daysofcode/README.md

 Day 69: Coded through the JS Algorithms and Data Structures course from freeCodeCamp.
 Continued section on intermediate algorithm scripting.
 Three tasks complete.
 18/21 tasks done.

-day 70: Coded through the JS Algorithms and Data Structures course from freeCodeCamp.
+Day 70: Coded through the JS Algorithms and Data Structures course from freeCodeCamp.
 Finished section on intermediate algorithm scripting!
 Two tasks complete.
 21/21 tasks done.

+Day 71: Coded through the JS Algorithms and Data Structures course from freeCodeCamp.
+Completed two of the end-of-course projects, palindromes and roman numeral converter.
+3 more to go.